Stock market today: Nasdaq near all-time high as Wall Street's record-setting romp rolls on

 NEW YORK (AP) — Wall Street is rolling even further into record-setting heights on Monday.

-The S&P 500 was up 0.4% in midday trading after closing Friday above the 5,000 level for the first time, its latest milestone in a run that began in October.
-The Nasdaq composite, meanwhile, was 0.4% higher and threatening to close above its all-time high set in 2021.
+The S&P 500 was up 0.1% in afternoon trading after closing Friday above the 5,000 level for the first time, its latest milestone in a run that began in October.
+The Nasdaq composite, meanwhile, was mostly unchanged and hovering just below its all-time high set in 2021.

 Conditions are calm across markets, with yields also moving relatively little in the bond market.
 The next big event for the market could be Tuesday’s update on inflation across the United States, which economists expect to show a drop back below the 3% level.